rkbhkp/Docker-Example-Files/README.md

 - garrysMod (Garrys Mod server)
 - gluetun (VPN manager for containers)
 - immich (google drive replacement, photo collection)
+- immichProxy (port forward this app instead of immich to safely share images with people)
 - nzbget (nzb downloaders, usenet)
 - plex-auto-languanges (pal) (auto update subtitles and languages for entire TV series when one is changed)
 - radarr (movies)